Ast3risk-ops/Gaming-on-Linux/amd.md

-# Amd on Arch Linux
+# Amd Drivers For Linux
- Amd on Arch Linux
+Amd Drivers For Linux

 # Installtion